 2. Insufficient portfolio

 Candidates can appeal in writing.
 Appeals should be sent to the ACS Administrative Office within 4 weeks of receiving notification of the outcome.
 The letter should indicate the grounds of the appeal.
 Appeals can only be made on the process of the assessment not on the judgement of the assessors.
 The Office will ONLY deal with communication from the applicant – not with supervisors or other third parties.
 More information on the appeal process is provided on this website.
-Back to Section 2: Procedure for State Registration Back to Top
+Back to Section 2: Procedure for Statutory Registration Back to Top

 Statistics on the outcomes of applications are given in the Reports section on the website.
 The most frequent causes for rejection at portfolio stage are insufficient amounts of evidence, either omitting key competences or providing only an isolated piece of evidence instead of a few examples.
-Making statement about your exeperience is not sufficient - you must provide the evidence to substantiate it.
-But also note that the assessors are NOT looking for quantity at the expense of quality of evidence – excessively bulky portfolios waste assessors’ time and suggest an applicant has poor management skills - they are also likely to not meet page restrictions.
+Making statements about your experience is not sufficient - you must provide the evidence to substantiate it.
+But also note that the assessors are NOT looking for quantity at the expense of quality of evidence – excessively bulky portfolios waste assessors’ time and suggest an applicant has poor management and communication skills - they are also likely to not meet page restrictions.

 The most frequent failure at interview is insufficient clinical experience or exaggerated claims in the portfolio of experience that was only witnessed and not carried out personally and therefore understood and still used in practice.